knudsvik/EnergyScore/README.md

 An ID that uniquely identifies this sensor.
 If two sensors have the same unique ID, Home Assistant will raise an exception.

 **price_entity** *string* REQUIRED <br>
 The entity_id of an entity which provides the current hourly energy price as the state, e.g. from Nordpool or Tibber integrations.
-It is a clear advantage and recommendation to use the Nordpool sensor from the [nordpool custom component](https://github.com/custom-components/nordpool) as it will make the EnergyScore far more accurate throughout the day since it has price data on future hours.

 **energy_entity** *string* REQUIRED <br>
 The entity_id of an entity which provides the total increasing energy use as the state, e.g. from Tibber or PowerCalc integrations or a state from a device.